 Sugar Snap Peas

-Sugar snap peas are grown the same way as English peas, but they tend to last a... bit longer when the weather warms up.
-If you like eating pea shots and tendrils, sugar snap varieties have some of the best.
+Sugar snap peas are grown the same way as English peas, but they tend to last a bit longer when the weather warms up.
+If you like eating pea shoots and tendrils, sugar snap varieties have some of the best.

-When to Harvest: You can enjoy your sugar pod peas at any stage, but they will be their sweetest and crunchiest if you give them a gentle squeeze to make sure the peas are filling in most of the pod.
-They don't need to get as large as English peas, but you don't want an empty pod.
+You can enjoy your sugar pod peas at any stage, but they will be their sweetest and crunchiest when the peas fill out most of the pod.
+Give them a gentle squeeze to test.
+They do not need to get as large as English peas, but you do not want an empty pod.

 Although not as nutritious as English peas, that edible pod adds some fiber to the mix.